ComradDoge/DogeEU4/README.md

 - Francia formable no longer appears for the German region people, prestige requirement 75>50, Regensburg removed from requirements
 - France formable requirements extended to few provinces in the south
 - Hellenic and Kemetic conversion decision is now only available until 1450, Hellenic missionary strenght from decision 15%>10%
-- AI Vinland is not allowed to form Canada
+- AI Vinland is not allowed to form Canada, eh.
-- Transylvania and Cumania can also form Romania
+- Transylvania and Cumania can also form Romania, # ADD A NEW FORMABLE FOR CUMANIA? #
+- Added Illyria formable with ideas (be south slav culture)
+- Added Baltic Union formable with ideas (be baltic culture and romuva/suomenusko)
+- Added Wendish formable with ideas (be Lusatia or Sorbian culture)
+- Roman Empire ideas boosted so the end of the campaign comes faster for you

 Government Buildings
 - Added two more government buildings
 - Government buildings are a bit better now just by themselves
 - Government buildings (except the basic courthouse) now affect state edicts when the whole state is built up with a government building.
 You wont lose access to lvl2 state edict if you have a combination of lvl2 and lvl3 government buildings.
 You will lose it when the state has only lvl3 government building after which lvl2 edict turns into lvl3 which you need to reactivate.
-- Universities or S C H O O L S, are under new Education banner now instead of Government due to space constraints
 - Due to the government building rework, state edicts values changed too.
 X Default/X with Town Hall/X with Palace of Justice/X with Governors Residence
 --- Defensiveness: 15%/25%/35%/50%
 --- Manpower: 15%/25%/35%/50%
 --- Trade: 25%/50%/75%/100%
---- Development: 10%/15%/20%/25%
+--- Development: 10%/15%/20%/25% (enjoy housemite)
 --- Missionary: 1%/1.5%/2%/2.5%
 --- Institution: 25%/50%/75%/100%
 --- Ship Building(Time&Cost): -7.5% & 10%/-15% & 15% / -25% & 20% / -30% & 25%